 No. This is an offer of admission, contingent on 15 transferable credits and a minimum GPA of 2.5 at one of seven partner community colleges.
 Students on our waitlist have not received an offer of admission.
 There is no guarantee they will receive one.

 You can, and plenty of students do.
 Enrolling through the Reserved Placement Program program has several advantages:

 RPP will lower your costs.
 When you are enrolled at the community college, you will pay the tuition rates for that community college.
 When you transfer to UMass Lowell, you will pay UMass Lowell tuition rates.

-By signing up for the Reserved Placement Program and completing the FAFSA application, you beginning the process to get your UMass Lowell financial aid package for the spring semester.
-If you decide that you do not want to participate in RPP, simply send an email to Transfer Admissions at Transfer@uml.edu to withdraw.
+By signing up for the Reserved Placement Program and completing the FAFSA application, you will begin the process to get your UMass Lowell financial aid package for the spring semester.
+If you decide that you do not want to participate in RPP, simply send an email to Transfer Admissions at: Transfer@uml.edu to withdraw.

 Below is the list of our community college partners.

 Maybe.
 Some community colleges in Massachusetts require placement tests and some do not.
 You will be notified directly by your selected community college of any needed placement tests.

 For 2022-2023, this program is offered for students who will enroll in majors within the Manning School of Business, the College of Fine Arts, Humanities and Social Sciences, the Francis College of Engineering and the Kennedy College of Sciences.